bhver3593/GraphClass/README.md

 # GraphClass

 GraphClass is a C++ application that rigorously and thoroughly tests an undirected, weighted graph.
-The graph was constructed as an adjacency list and includes multiple methods for traversing the graph.
+The graph is constructed as an adjacency list and includes multiple methods for traversing the graph.

 ## What I Learned